DerekSelander/dsdump/docs/index.md

 }
 ```

-Upon compiling and querying the Mach-O section locations for the global integers
+Upon compiling...
 ```bash
 lolgrep:~$ clang ex.c -o ex
 ```

-Using the `nm` tool (which displays symbol table information, more on that later...)
+...then querying the `*GlobalInt` integer symbols using the `nm` tool (which displays symbol table information, more on that later...)

 ```bash
 lolgrep:~$ nm -m ex | grep GlobalInt